Medically reviewed by Drugs.com. Last updated on May 7, 2022.

 Therapeutic Class: Corticosteroid, Intermediate

-fluticasone is available only with your doctor's prescription.
+Fluticasone is available both over-the-counter (OTC) and with your doctor's prescription.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For fluticasone, the following should be considered: